Dublimator/Display-Reander-Distance/README.md

 ## Permissions

+- `drdistance.commands.drd`: Allows the player to use the `/drd` shortcut command.
+- `drdistance.commands.menu`: Allows the player to use the `/drdistance menu` command.
-- `drd.use`: Allows players to use DispalyRenderDistance commands.
+- `drdistance.commands.reload`: Allows the player to use the `/drdistance reload` command to reload the configuration.
-- `drd.admin`: Grants administrative access to DispalyRenderDistance plugin features.

 ## Configuration